jazcarate/cloudflare-worker-google-oauth/docs/blogpost.md

 ```

 ## Other systems
-The systems in the `lib/` folder are quite straightforward, and can be divided in two subgroups conceptually:
+The systems in the `lib/` folder are quite straightforward, and can be divided into two subgroups conceptually:

 ### Cloudflare enhanced dependencies

-As this application is running in CloudflareWorkers, both the real environment in the cloud, and the dev environment generated by `wrangler dev` (or `npm run dev`) injects some variables into the global scope.
+As this application is running in CloudflareWorkers, both the real environment in the cloud and the dev environment generated by `wrangler dev` (or `npm run dev`) injects some variables into the global scope.
 These variables are typed in the `bindings.d.ts` file; and are generated by steps 2 and 3 from [README.md#Setup wrangler](https://github.com/jazcarate/cloudflare-worker-google-oauth#setup-wrangler).

 - **KV** module uses the global `authTokens` variable that Cloudflare Worker injects into the worker.
-More information about how KV work can be fond [here](https://developers.cloudflare.com/workers/learning/how-kv-works).
+More information about how KV work can be found [here](https://developers.cloudflare.com/workers/learning/how-kv-works).
 - **Env** module keeps the environment injectable.
 Even though we could use the global variables _(`CLIENT_ID` and `CLIENT_SECRET`)_ injected to the web worker, this approach allows me to test the `handler` without having to re-wire global variables; that is a pain.

 ### Utils
 And some other systems that are not Cloudflare Worker dependant, but more like utility functions, grouped by their specific domain.

-- **http** module has some utils to parse the Cookies header format, and build a `302 Redirect` response.
+- **http** module has some utils to parse the Cookies header format and build a `302 Redirect` response.
 - **Google** module has a types API using just `fetch`.
 - **Crypto** module is a small utility to use the `crypto` API to generate a secure-random string.